chark/scriptable-events/Documentation~/README.md

 ```

 ## Passing Arguments
 In most situations you'll want to pass an argument when triggering an event.
-For example, if the player takes damage, you want to notify your systems with the amount of damage taken (the following examples are based on [Events With Arguments] sample).
+For example, if the player takes damage, you might want to notify your systems with the amount of damage taken.

 For such uses cases, this package provides a set of events with commonly used argument types.
 To create an event asset which accepts an argument, right-click in the project window and select an event from _Scriptable Events/_ menu which has the required type:
 <p align="center">